 The Finnish data protection authority (Data Protection Ombudsman) ruled against the use of Google Analytics by four libraries in the Helsinki metropolitan area.
-You might have heard this one already, because authorities in Austria, France, Italy, and Denmark also found that the use of Google Analytics is not compatible with the GDPR.
-(Update: the Norwegian authority followed, although its decision is yet preliminary)
+You might have heard this one already, because authorities in Austria, France, Italy, and Denmark all found that the use of Google Analytics is not compatible with the GDPR. _

 You can read the press release here.

 We will first discuss the case in a nutshell and then take a look at the bigger picture behind the decision.
 Let’s dive in!

 (Update: the Norwegian authority followed shortly, although its decision is yet preliminary.
 Two months later, Meta lost a much bigger case on the same legal issues involved in the rulings against Google Analytics.
 This resulted in a record €1.2 billion fine and in the very real possibility of an EU wide Facebook blackout)

 The Moomins running away.
 Finish comic book style by Tove Jansson

 The authority found several violations regarding consent and transparency, but we will set them aside and focus on the transfers of personal data.